v-y-l/Block-Design/README.md

 The search algorithm to find the destination pattern on a block

 #### --piece_search
-The search algorithm that returns the next pattern of the puzzle to solve
+The search algorithm that returns the next piece of the puzzle to solve

 #### --puzzle_memory_loss
-The rate of memory loss, 0-100% of entire puzzle
+The rate of memory loss (0-100% of entire puzzle)

 #### --puzzle_memory_loss_counter_limit
-Memory loss kicks every time this limit of puzzle pieces is solved
+Memory loss kicks every time this limit of puzzle pieces is solved (resets every time the limit is achieved)

 #### --csv
-Dumps the full list of actions to the specified file
+Dumps the full list of solution actions to the specified file

 ## Block image model